tudocomp/tudocomp/docs/Documentation.md

 .../build> cmake ..
 ~~~

-If it the output ends with `-- Build files have been written to: [...]`, then the command was successful.
+If the output ends with `-- Build files have been written to: [...]`, then the command was successful.
-Otherwise your probably have to install a few dependencies first.
+Otherwise you probably have to install some missing dependencies first.

-Note that `cmake ..` configures the build in debugging mode per default,
+The command `cmake ..` configures the build in debugging mode per default;
-which means the compiled C++ code will not be optimized and instead will
+this means that the compiled C++ code will not be optimized.
+Instead, it will
-have additional debugging code enabled.
+be enhanced with debugging information, convenient for debuggers like `gdb`.

-This is usually wanted for development, but is unhelpful for comparing performance, so if you want to compile your code optimized you can explicitly tell cmake to configure in "Release" mode:
+The debugging mode is usually wanted for development,
+but is unhelpful for comparing the performance.
+If you want to compile your code optimized you can explicitly tell `cmake` to configure the project in "Release" mode:

 ~~~
 .../build> cmake -DCMAKE_BUILD_TYPE=Release ..
 ~~~

-And if ou want to be explicit with using the Debug mode, you can also do this:
+There is also the option to explicitly configure the project in "Debug" mode by writing this:

 ~~~
 .../build> cmake -DCMAKE_BUILD_TYPE=Debug ..
 ~~~

-The next step is to actually build the library.
+The next step is to build the library.
 This could take a while at the first time,
-since it might have to download and compile a few missing dependencies:
+since it might have to download and compile a few external libraries on which the project depends:

 ~~~
 .../build> make
 [...] lots of output [...]
 ~~~

-We can then run the testsuite and generate the docs:
+Finally, we can run the test suite and generate the docs:

 ~~~
 .../build> make check